 Entanglement studies on the Pribilof Islands are another source of information on fishery-specific interactions with fur seals.
 Based on entanglement rates and sample sizes presented in Zavadil et al. (2003), an average of 1.1 fur seals/year on the rookeries were entangled in pieces of trawl netting and an average of 0.1 fur seal/year was entangled in monofilament net.
-Zavadil et al. (2007) determined the juvenile male entanglement rate for 2005-2006 to be between 0.15-0.35%.
+Zavadil et al. (2007) determined the juvenile male entanglement rate for 2005-2006 to be between 0.15 and 0.35%.
 The mean entanglement rate in this 2-year period for pups on St. George Island was 0.06-0.08%, with a potential maximum rate of up to 0.11% in October prior to weaning.
 Female entanglement rate on St. George Island increased during the course of the 2005-2006 breeding seasons, reaching a rate of 0.13% in October; this rate increase coincided with the arrival of progressively younger females on the rookery throughout the season (Zavadil et al. 2007).

 Entanglements of northern fur seals have been observed on St. Paul, St. George, and Bogoslof Islands.
-In 2011, there was an increased effort to include entanglement reports in the Alaska Regional Office stranding database.
-A summary of circumferential neck entanglements of marine debris and fishing gear between 2008 and 2012 is provided in Table 3.
-Twenty northern fur seals with circumferential neck entanglements were reported to the stranding network between 2008 and 2012.
-The mean annual mortality and serious injury rate due to circumferential neck entanglement from trawl gear (0.4), fishing line (0.2), pot gear (0.2), and unknown fishing gear (0.8) is 1.6 for the 2008-2012 period.
-These entanglements cannot be assigned to a specific fishery, and it is unknown whether commercial, recreational, or Alaska Native subsistence fisheries are the source of the fishing debris.
+In 2011, there was an increased effort to include entanglement reports in the NMFS Alaska Region stranding database.
+A summary of entanglements in fishing gear between 2009 and 2013 is provided in Table 3.
+The mean annual mortality and serious injury rate due to entanglement in trawl gear (0.4), fishing line (0.2), pot gear (0.2), and fishing net (0.6) in Alaska waters in 2009-2013 is 1.4 northern fur seals.
+These entanglements cannot be assigned to a bSince the total known mortality and serious injury (0 observed in sampled hauls + 1 in an unsampled haul) exceeds the estimated mortality and serious injury (0) for 2010, the observed mortality and serious injury (in sampled + unsampled hauls) will be used as a minimum estimate for that year.

+specific fishery, and it is unknown whether commercial, recreational, or subsistence fisheries are the source of the fishing debris.
 There is significantly higher observation effort on the rookeries during the years of pup production (even years) than during odd numbered years, so this difference in the level of effort should be taken into consideration with estimates of entanglement based on opportunistic reports.